 - 1 orange - sliced and cut into quarters

 - 1 bottle white wine - 750ml of Pinot Grigio, Sauvignon Blanc, or Chardonnay

 - 1 (12 ounce) bottle hard apple cider

 - 3 cinnamon sticks

-Add the apples, pears, and orange slices to a large pitcher follower by the white wine, pear liqueur, hard apple cider, and cinnamon sticks.
+- Add the apples, pears, and orange slices to a large pitcher followed by the white wine, pear liqueur, hard apple cider, and cinnamon sticks.
 Stir well to thoroughly combine the fruits with the alcohol.